Medical Student Division

 Application Cycle: August 2023 –

 The Anne C. Carter Global Health Fellowship awards 4 (four) AMWA student members with a two-year fellowship focused on global health.
 The Carter Fellowship is both dynamic and multidisciplinary.
-The first year focuses on a global health curriculum, local project development, and mentor-ship.
-The second year focuses on in-depth planning and preparation for a medical service-learning trip to Engeye Clinic in Uganda.
-The Carter Fellowship culminates in a capstone global health project in Engeye.
-The fellows selected for 2013-2015 will be the fourth cohort of fellows and will be expected to actively work with their predecessors, as well as assist the subsequent class in their transition, to provide good continuity within the Fellowship.
+The first year focuses on a global health curriculum, local project development, and mentorship.
+The second year focuses on in-depth planning and preparation for a medical service-learning trip (locally or internationally).
+The fellows selected for 2022- 2024 cohort will be the tenth cohort of fellows and will be expected to actively work with their predecessors, as well as assist the subsequent class in their transition, to provide good continuity within the Fellowship.

-Each Fellow will have approximately $1000 to fund her local project planning and to subsidize expenses for her international global health project and trip to Uganda.
+Each Fellow will have approximately $1000 to fund her local project planning and to subsidize expenses for her local or international global health project.
 Fellows will not be required to travel abroad if medical school scheduling does not allow; however, all Fellows must plan a capstone project, even if the project addresses a more local global health issue.

 For more information about the fellowship, please visit the Carter Fellow’s blog and check out the Fellowship Manual.
 Applications are accepted during the academic year between August 1 – September 18.
 Email completed applications and supplemental materials to email@example.com

 - Download the Application.